 5. Entries must not exceed 30 minutes duration.

 6. By entering your film to Dublin Doc Fest you are declaring it fit for entry and screening at the festival, free from other screening restrictions.

 7. If your film is selected, you grant Dublin Doc Fest permission to use excerpts for promotional material for the festival.

 8. Student short is defined as a film completed while in Undergraduate or Postgraduate studies.
 Any films made after graduating, exceeding 30mins duration, or of any genre other than documentary, will be disqualified immediately without refund.

 9. Regular Short is defined as any short documentary film that does not fall under the Student short description.

-10. STUDENT and REGULAR documentary films only - please ensure to enter your film into the correct category.
+11. STUDENT, REGULAR and FEMALE FILMMAKER documentary films only - please ensure to enter your film into the correct category.
 Any films exceeding the maximum duration (30mins), not of the documentary genre, or entered into the wrong category will be disqualified immediately without refund.